Byron Burger set to close up to 20 venues as creditors agree rescue package

 The company, which has expanded in Scotland in recent years with the opening of two new restaurants in Edinburgh city centre and one in Union Square in Aberdeen, has a total of 67 operating restaurants UK-wide.

-Mr Cope, who was brought in to revive the chain last year after having had similar success at Yo!Sushi, said workers would, where possible be employed elsewhere in the chain.
+Mr Cope, who was brought in to revive the chain last year after having had similar success at Wagamama, said workers would, where possible be employed elsewhere in the chain.

 He said: "As a result of this restructuring process, a number of our restaurants will close and we will do everything possible to redeploy staff to other sites and initiatives."